IATA Code: JFK

-John F. Kennedy International Airport (JFK) is an international airport located in Queens, New York, just 12 miles southeast of Lower Manhattan.
+John F. Kennedy International Airport (JFK) is an international airport located in Jamaica, Queens, New York, just 12 miles southeast of Lower Manhattan.
 JFK Airport is one of three airports in the state of New York, the other two being LaGuardia and Newark.

 More than ninety airlines operate from JFK Airport to the six inhabited continents with numerous direct flights, including American Airlines, Delta Air Lines, Qatar Airways, United Airlines and many more.

 How to get from JFK Airport to New York

 NYC Express Bus is the official shuttle bus for all New York airports.
 The shuttle bus connects JFK Airport with Manhattan, as well as with La Guardia Airport and Newark Airport.
 They run every day from 11 AM to 7 PM.
 A roundtrip ticket from JFK to Manhattan will cost you around $35.